 Project Management Basics

-Do you find yourself surprised by delays or unexpected changes initiated by someone else?
+Are you frequently surprised by delays or unexpected changes in your projects initiated by someone else?
 Do issues “pop up” when you least expect them?
 Are you constantly fighting fires that could have been prevented with better planning?

 - Planning the project (includes defining scope, preparing estimates, identifying tasks, creating a schedule, and identifying risks, and more)